The following list of Commonly Observed Dates of Religious Significance is meant as a guide to religious accommodations.

 There are many holy days associated with various faiths, and the absence of such dates on this list should not be interpreted to mean that accommodation will not be provided to students who observe those days.
 University event planners and faculty members are encouraged to take these days into consideration when scheduling events.

-The policies associated with these dates can be read on the York Courses website.
+The complete policy, guidelines and procedures for Accommodation for Students' Religious Observances can be read on the York Secretariat Policies website..
 You can also read more information on Statutory Dates in the academic year.

 Additional information for students, faculty and staff on religious accommodation can be found on the Centre for Human Rights, Equity and Inclusion website.

 Senate-approved list of Commonly Observed Dates of Religious Significance: 2018-2019